kemitchell/plain-website-terms-of-service/terms.md

 - !!!
 The company will not be liable to you for breach-of-contract damages company personnel could not have reasonably foreseen when you agreed to these terms.

 - !!!
-As far as the law allows, the company's total liability to you for claims of any kind that are related to the website or content on the website will be limited to $50.
+As far as the law allows, the company's total liability to you for claims of any kind that are related to the website or its content will be limited to $50.

 # Feedback